AnCh7/documentation/machine-learning/notes.md

 | 6    | [Euryale-1.3-L2-70B-GGUF](https://huggingface.co/TheBloke/Euryale-1.3-L2-70B-GGUF) | 70B  | GGUF   | Q4_0    | 4K      | 8    | 1    | 9    | 3    | 1         |
 | 7    | [dolphin-2_2-yi-34b-GGUF](https://huggingface.co/TheBloke/dolphin-2_2-yi-34b-GGUF) | 34B  | GGUF   | Q4_0    | 16K     | 3    | 5    | 7    | 2    | 0         |

+---

+SillyTavern format: I'll stick to the **original universal Roleplay preset** and enjoy excellent conversations regardless of model used, instead of spending time and effort on perfecting a model-specific prompt format, only to then get clearly subpar results with that.

+---